Vilde Frang: Early life and education

 Born in Oslo, Norway, Frang began playing the violin by the Suzuki method at the age of four.
+She grew up in a musical family with both her father and her sister playing the double bass.
 In the years 1993–2002 she studied with Stephan Barratt-Due, Alf Richard Kraggerud and Henning Kraggerud at the Barratt Due Institute of Music in Oslo.

 Frang made her soloist debut at the age of ten with the Norwegian Radio Orchestra.
 In 1998 she was introduced to Anne-Sophie Mutter, who became her mentor and later appointed her a scholarship holder in the Anne-Sophie Mutter Foundation.
 She was aged twelve in 1999 when Mariss Jansons engaged her as a soloist with the Oslo Philharmonic.

 From 2003 to 2009 Frang continued her studies in Germany, with Kolja Blacher at Hochschule für Musik und Theater Hamburg and Ana Chumachenco at the Kronberg Academy.
 Frang received a 2007 Borletti-Buitoni Trust Fellowship and also had lessons with Mitsuko Uchida in London.